 13 December 2015

 Late in November CJ and I went down to Hamble Point to look at the Bofors Gun and the pillbox.
 That day it had been very muddy on Hamble Common so we hadn’t been able to explore further.
-Today Commando’s long Sunday run with the Itchen Spitfires took him down to Hamble Point so, naturally, when he got home we compared notes.
-The Spitfires had run along the road rather than on the shingle and we got to talking about the airfield and the memorial to the women of the Air Transport Auxiliary on Hamble Lane.
+Today Commando’s long Sunday run took him down to Hamble Point so, naturally, when he got home we compared notes.
+He had run along the road rather than on the shingle and we got to talking about the airfield and the memorial to the women of the Air Transport Auxiliary on Hamble Lane.

 “Did you see the Kray Twin’s house when you were in Hamble?”
 Commando asked.